jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 This starts the multi-step instance wizard.

-Our first step is to select a base Amazon Machine Image (or AMI) as a starting point. npm On-Site supports Ubuntu 14+, CentOS 7, and RHEL 7.
+Our first step is to select a base Amazon Machine Image (or AMI) as a starting point. npm Enterprise supports Ubuntu 14+, CentOS 7, and RHEL 7.
 For this walkthrough, let’s assume CentOS 7.
 You can use the top `centos 7` search result in the “AWS Marketplace.”
 Just make sure it’s 64-bit.
 Click the blue “Select” button.

 ![Launch Step 1](/images/npmo-aws4.png)